Country Specific – Norway

 Land cover

 The land cover map in SCALGO Live is produced by SCALGO based on machine learning techniques at a resolution of 25 cm.
-It is available as a standalone layer in the Land Cover category in the library.
+We refer to the land cover section for more details.

 Soil type